andersonfernandes/andersonfernandes.dev/_posts/configuring-neovim-with-lua.md

 We are defining a set of functions to support all kinds of vim mappings.

-Now let's create the `lua/custom/remap.lua` with some cool bindings:
+Now let's create the `lua/custom/remap.lua` with some usefull bindings:

 ```lua
 local keymap = require("custom.keymap")